USDA-FSA/fsa-design-system/components/footer/index.md

 ### Use When

-* An FSA Application requires a global footer within the application.
+* An Application requires a global footer within the application.
-* An FSA Application requires additional application specific navigation or links to documentation.
+* An Application requires additional application specific navigation or links to documentation.

 ### Don't Use